 The length of time required for methadone treatment varies from person to person.
-The method by which methadone is delivered also affects the length of treatment and recovery.
+The methadone delivery method also affects the length of treatment and recovery.

 Methadone delivered subcutaneously begins working within 30 to 60 minutes.
 The same timeframe applies to oral administration.
 In both cases, the effects of methadone last up to 48 hours.

-The length of time a phase of methadone treatment lasts varies based on a person’s withdrawal symptoms, frequency of opioid use, and length of time they used.
+The length of time a phase of methadone treatment lasts varies based on:

 When is Methadone Treatment the Wrong Choice?

 Methadone is an effective addiction recovery treatment for most people addicted to opioids.
-However, like all medical treatment services, it isn’t right for everyone.
+However, like all medical treatment services, it's not always the best choice for everyone.